 • How to apply: Apply online here

-• Duration: 12 months (Full Time, exempt employment)
+• Duration: Two years (Full Time, exempt employment)

 Cohort Timelines

 Administrative Fellows will participate in an executive mentoring program.
-Each Fellow will be paired with a NorthBay Senior Vice President or designee, as their primary mentor for a year.
+Each Fellow will be paired with a NorthBay Senior Vice President or designee, as their executive mentor for the entire fellowship period.

 Administrative Fellows will receive mentoring and coaching training, to prepare them to be effective at mentoring and coaching others, in the future.